felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Notice in the photo above that most "knowledge nuggets" are paired with a reference to the source material.
-This helps finding context or correcting notes in the rare cases where your notes are unclear and you must refer to the book.
-Trust me, it can save you a lot of time, and also makes sharing that nugget in the future even easier (e.g. "As the *DevOps Handbook* says on page 49, improvement of daily work is even more important than daily work!").
+This helps finding context or correcting notes in the rare cases where your notes are unclear, and you must refer to the book.
+Trust me, it can save you a lot of time, and makes sharing that nugget in the future even easier (e.g. "As the *DevOps Handbook* says on page 49, improvement of daily work is even more important than daily work!").